 For a person to be qualified as a relative for tax purposes, they must meet the IRS requirements in order to qualify as a dependent.
 They do not necessarily need to be a blood relative.
 To fulfill these requirements the individual needs to satisfy multiple tests such as relationship, residence, gross income, support and filing status.

-In most cases, if you file as a Qualifying Widow(er) you will pay less in taxes than you would if you filed as Single or Head of Household.
+If your spouse passes away, and you have a dependent child who lives with you all year, you may be able to file as a qualifying surviving spouse with dependent child.
+You can use this filing status for the two tax years after the death of your spouse.
+In most cases, if you file as a Qualifying Surviving Spouse you will pay less in taxes than you would if you filed as Single or Head of Household.

 Unfortunately, we do not support any Form RRB-1099 for railroad retirement benefits.

 ezTaxReturn.com supports the sale of land providing there is no partnership, S Corp, real estate mortgage investment conduit, estate or trust involved in the sale.